neverfriendme/Code-templates/Rules.md

 Contributions should have your github username like:
 // by neverfriendme.
 All contributions should have appropriate content.
 # Folder downloads
-All folder downloads should be up to 5 files or under with the rule of templates of each file
+All folder downloads should be up to 5 files or under with the rule of templates for each file